awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

  - [vue-quick-menu ★39](https://github.com/AshleyLv/vue-quick-menu) - This is web navigation component base on vue.js2.
  - [@hscmap/vue-menu ★48](https://github.com/michitaro/vue-menu) - Menu / Context Menu component for vue2.
  - [vue-router-nav ★0](https://github.com/classicalconditioning/vue-router-nav) - Minimalistic responsive navigation bar that renders routes of vue-router.
+ - [vue-drawer-layout ★19](https://github.com/hjl19911127/vue-drawer-layout) - A simple DrawerLayout component like Android has for Vue.js.
+ - [vue-simple-menu ★4](https://github.com/RGRU/vue-simple-menu) - Simple menu component with a set of basic functionality, which is enought in 80% of cases

 ### Carousel